 This article originally appeared on VICE UK.

-When the #MeToo movement went genuinely viral two years ago, it was a hashtag.
+When the #MeToo movement went viral two years ago, it was a hashtag.
 To be involved you were likely on Twitter, perhaps Facebook, in October 2017, watching, sharing and participating in what was essentially a mass purging of violence and sexual transgressions against adult women.
-Everything from minor sexual harassment to rape came under the umbrella of women putting their hand up to say: it happened to me, as spurred on by activist Tarana Burke's original two-word summation of so much trauma.
+Everything from minor sexual harassment to rape came under the umbrella of women putting their hand up to say: It happened to me.
+It was all spurred by activist Tarana Burke's original two-word summation of so much trauma.
 Celebrity statements ticked past on the timeline, beneath the darkest once-secrets of ordinary women.
-But most of those involved – sharing their stories, or just witnessing the movement on those particular social media platforms – seemed to be in their mid-twenties onwards.
+But most of those involved—sharing their stories, or just witnessing the movement on those particular social media platforms—seemed to be in their mid-20s onward.

 From the teens who didn’t quite understand what the movement was to those who thought it’d gone too far, when I asked young British people what they really thought of the #MeToo movement I was surprised.
 Their answers might surprise you:

 Teenagers definitely didn’t feel included in #MeToo: it was for women in power.
 I didn’t feel that if I came forward about something that happened at school, it’d have the same power as celebrities or women with more privilege.
 We had a big debate in politics class about Brett Kavanaugh—the girls all felt in our guts it was wrong and he shouldn’t be allowed that power and the boys all didn’t think it should affect that.
 They didn’t think what he’d done mattered.

 Unless you were politically involved my generation didn’t engage with this.
 My friends who didn’t do politics didn’t think the #MeToo movement was relevant to them.
 The only reason I knew about it was through feminist Twitter, really.